jefftrojan/nl-shell/docs/initial-issues.md

 - `--export-history` flag to save history to file
 - `--import-history` flag to load from file
 - Support JSON and CSV formats
-- Include metadata (timestamps, success/failure)
+- Include metadata (timestamps, success/failure, provider used)

 **Files to Modify**:
 - `src/history.js`